fbpx

 • Helps sleep better

 • Ardha Matsyendrasana: Can help with Nausea and digestion.
-The Half Lord of the Fishes pose energizes the spine and stimulates metabolism.
+The Half Lord of the Fishes poses energizes the spine and stimulates metabolism.

 • Viparita Karani: This Yoga for Colon Cancer helps reduce Fatigue.
-A modern Yoga asana, survivors are asked to take the help of a wall for doing this pose.
+In a modern Yoga asana, survivors are asked to take the help of a wall to do this pose.
 One should lay on their back, with the legs mounted/rested against the wall.
 By pushing them slowly upwards with the support of the wall, one can elongate their spine, taking the neck as a support.

 Benefits of Yoga for Colon Cancer: Pranayamas